-- Your own personal taste are a big factor.
-If you like your kimchi super sour, then let it ferment longer.
+- Your own personal preferences are a big factor.
+If you like your kimchi recipe super sour, then let it ferment longer.
 If you like it more mild, limit the fermentation time to just a couple of hours.

+The key to knowing how long to ferment kimchi is all based on your personal preference.
 How do you know when your kimchi has fermented long enough?
 Smell it and taste it.
-If you’re happy with the flavor, close the lid and out it back in the fridge.
-Then eat it over the next few weeks.
+If you’re happy with the flavor, close the lid and put it back in the fridge.

-- Set the jar of kimchi in the sink, in case it bubbles over while fermenting.
+- Set the jar of kimchi on a baking sheet or in the sink, in case it bubbles over while fermenting.

 This content was originally posted on FearlessFresh.com.